Jersey Festival Choir Constitution1

 7. Meetings and the Proceedings of the Committee

-iii) There shall be a quorum when at least three members of the Committee are present at the
+iii) There shall be a quorum when at least five members2 of the Committee are present at the meeting.

-v) The Committee shall keep minutes of the proceedings at its meetings and of any subcommittee
+v) The Committee shall keep minutes of the proceedings at its meetings and of any sub-

 vi) The Committee may appoint one or more sub-

 i) The financial year shall end on the 31st July each year.